 Current Military/Veteran, Spouses Receiving VA Benefits and ROTC Students

-Newly Admitted Veteran Students
+Newly Admitted Military Connected Students

 Graduating Senior Priority

-Graduating seniors or post-baccalaureate students who have submitted a graduation application may register on the first day of Period I for their final two quarters.
+Graduating seniors or post-baccalaureate students who have submitted a graduation application may register on the first day of Registration Period 1 for their final two quarters.
 Students who postpone their graduation may save their priority quarters by not registering before their regular senior or post-baccalaureate priority day.
 When students have used their graduating senior priority for two quarters, their registration priority reverts to the regular senior or post-baccalaureate schedule.
 Students may not register for classes in any quarter beyond the quarter for which they have applied to graduate (except summer quarter).

 Access Program for Older Adults